Learning the Neighborhood: Contrast-Free Multimodal Self-Supervised Molecular Graph Pretraining: Contrast-Free Multimodal Self-Supervised Pretraining

 To distinguish between modalities, we add learnable modality embeddings that mark whether a token comes from the 2D or 3D graph.
 The full sequence is then passed through a Transformer with multiple self-attention layers to capture global dependencies both within and across modalities.

-\paragraph{Predictor Network.} The predictor takes the multimodal embedding of the context subgraph, given by the $\mathbf{h}^{out}_{CLS}$ embedding from the context encoder, which fuses outputs from the 2D GINE and 3D SchNet.
+\paragraph{Predictor Network.} The predictor takes as input the full multimodal token sequence, after it has been processed by the context encoder.
 The predictor is a lightweight transformer followed by an MLP, which maps the context embedding to the representation of the complementary subgraph.
 Since the upstream modality encoders already capture spatial and relational information, we do not add explicit positional encodings, unlike image-based JEPA~\citep{jepa2023assran} and 2D GraphJEPA~\citep{graphjepa2025skenderi}.

 \paragraph{Target Encoder.} The target subgraph $f_{\bar{\theta}}$ is encoded by a separate instance of the context encoder.
 Maintaining two distinct networks stabilizes training and mitigates representation collapse, a strategy widely adopted in self-predictive frameworks such as BYOL~\citep{byol2020grill}, I-JEPA~\citep{jepa2023assran}, and BGRL~\citep{bgrl2023thakoor}.
 The target encoder’s weights are updated via an exponential moving average (EMA) of the context encoder’s parameters: